Regenerative Medicine Approach

 Pathophysiological Framework

 Long COVID involves complex changes in immune function, inflammatory signaling, and tissue integrity.
 The persistence of viral components, autoimmunity, and mitochondrial dysfunction are key areas of investigation.
-Degenerative and inflammatory processes disrupt the normal homeostatic balance, leading to multisystem symptoms including fatigue, cognitive impairment, and dysautonomia.
+Degenerative and inflammatory processes disrupt normal homeostatic balance, leading to multisystem symptoms including fatigue, cognitive impairment, and dysautonomia.

 The regenerative approach we employ considers these pathophysiological aspects by addressing multiple components of the post-viral cascade.
-Cellular therapy aims to modulate local and systemic inflammatory environments while potentially supporting tissue repair.
-Concurrent rehabilitation strategies address the functional aspects of recovery, and nutritional support targets metabolic factors that may influence post-viral health.
+Cellular therapy aims to modulate local and systemic inflammatory environments while supporting tissue repair.
+Concurrent rehabilitation strategies address the functional aspects of recovery, and nutritional support targets metabolic factors that influence post-viral health.

 Professional Clinical Evaluation Process

-Our evaluation protocol includes comprehensive assessment of Long COVID symptom burden, functional limitations, and individual patient factors to determine appropriateness for regenerative medicine intervention.
+Our evaluation process includes comprehensive assessment of Long COVID symptom burden, functional limitations, and individual patient factors to determine appropriateness for regenerative medicine intervention.
 This process involves detailed review of clinical history, review of diagnostic imaging and lab reports, and functional assessment.

 Initiate Clinical Evaluation